DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 - baseCurrency - changing the base currency(default is EUR)
 - startDate - return exchanges starting from the chosen date
 - finishDate - return exchanges finishing at the chosen date
+- currencyValue - calculate and return value of exchange rates of requested currency from a single day

 #### Valid request